Bingsu is a popular korean dessert made of shaved ice with sweet toppings. It is also known as the “Korean Halo-Halo” in the Philippines.

 Bad points: Loads of sugar.
 Too sweet for non-chocolate lover.

-It is a self-service cafe where you can enjoy additional condensed milk (if you want your bingsu sweeter and milkier) for free.
-They also offer free rice wine, this can help aid the sweetness in your tongue.
+Hobing is a self-service cafe where you can enjoy additional condensed milk (if you want your bingsu sweeter and milkier) for free.
+They also offer free rice wine which can help aid the sweetness in your tongue.
+Also, if you want your bingsu with more toppings, you can add injeolme, red bean, or mangoes for an additional cost.

 Location: 3/F, BGC Stopover Pavillion, Rizal Drive cor.
 31st Street.
 Bonifacio Global City, Taguig City